madprops/gifmaker/README.md

 ## Why?

-It might become useful eventually.

-Maybe in the realm of human verification.
+It might be useful in the realm of human verification.

-Plus it's kinda funny.
+And memes.